IVAs (Individual Voluntary Arrangements): What are they and how do you get one?

 Cons

 - Although you won’t have to sell your home, you may have to remortgage if there’s equity in your property.
 This typically happens towards the end of the IVA and only if a number of conditions are met.
-If mortgage payments go up as a result of this, IVA payments will be reduced
+If mortgage payments go up as a result of this, Trust Deed payments will be reduced

 - Expenditure can be restricted